Toshima: Economy

 FamilyMart has its headquarters in Ikebukuro, Toshima.
 Seiyu Group has its registered head office in Toshima.
 Libro, a bookstore chain, is headquartered in Toshima.
 Itochu corporation and Seven & I Holdings Co., Ltd. has a presence in Toshima.
 Taisho Pharmaceutical, a pharmaceutical company, also has its headquarters in the ward.

 In 1956, Asatsu Inc. established its headquarters in Mejiro, Toshima.
 In May 1967, the company's headquarters moved to Shinbashi, Minato.

+Other companies headquartered in Toshima, which boast high visibility through advertising placements, include CCS as a representative example.

 Education

-There are five Universities in Toshima.
+There are six Universities in Toshima.